-The National Quality Forum (NQF) Neurology Standing Committee oversees the measurement portfolio used to improve the quality of care for neurological conditions.
+Neurological conditions are disorders that affect the brain and the nerves.
+From 1990 to 2017, the Global Burden of Disease Study found the three most burdensome neurologic conditions in the United States (U.S.): stroke, Alzheimer's disease and other dementias, and migraine headache.
+Additionally, due to an aging population, neurological disorders are increasing in prevalence, incidence, mortality, and disability-adjusted life years (DALYs).1 The National Quality Forum (NQF) Neurology Standing Committee oversees the measurement portfolio used to improve the quality of care for neurological conditions.
 This portfolio includes measures for stroke, subarachnoid and intracerebral hemorrhage, dementia, and carotid stenosis.
-The information regarding NQF's most recent Neurology Standing Committee meeting, as well as reports, measures, and past meeting materials, is available on NQF's project webpage.
+The information regarding NQF's most recent Neurology Standing Committee meeting, as well as previous meetings, is available on NQF's project webpage.